Gastrointestinal Stromal Tumor (GIST)

 Easing the Patient Experience

 We understand that the maze of tests, doctor appointments and consultations can be overwhelming, especially when you’re faced with cancer.
-That’s why we’ve set up a single point of contact within the Center for Gastrointestinal Oncology -- to ease each patient’s experience at the University of Chicago medical center.
+That’s why we’ve set up a single point of contact within the Center for Gastrointestinal Oncology -- to ease each patient’s experience at the University of Chicago Medicine.
 Scheduling all of your diagnostic procedures and doctor visits here will be well coordinated.
 Often, patients can obtain all necessary tests and meet with both the surgeon and medical oncologist on a single day.